arpadpall21/Live-Chat/README.md

-# Websocket Demo
+# Live chat demo

+## Description
-Peer-to-peer communication through websocket connection
+- Functional demo for live peer-to-peer communication through websocket connection
-- this chat implementation is far from being perfect, but more than enough to show how powerful JavaScript websocket implementation is

-## JavaScript
+## Setup
-- run `npm install` to install the necessary packages
+- Run `npm install` to install the necessary packages
-- run `node server.js` first then `node client.js` to establish the websocket connection
+- First run `node server.js` and then `node client.js` to establish the websocket connection

+## Usage
-- modify files in the `/peers` directory to send/receive messages to/from the other pair
+- Each `/peers/client` and  `/peers/server` files represent a chat board for each side, while the websocket connection is live write and save the file to communicate with the other pair